Energieyy/Landing-Page/README.md

 ## How to use

+- It all have to be in the same folder
 - Open the index.html file in your main browser
 - copy the URL
 - go to settings